Ehrhart polynomial: Non-leading coefficient bounds

 where $s(n,k)$ is the Stirling number of the first kind.
 Lower bounds also exist.

-Toric variety
+Toric varieties

 The case $n=d=2$ and $t = 1$ of these statements yields Pick's theorem.
 Formulas for the other coefficients are much harder to get; Todd classes of toric varieties, the Riemann–Roch theorem as well as Fourier analysis have been used for this purpose.

 If X is the toric variety corresponding to the normal fan of P, then P defines an ample line bundle on X, and the Ehrhart polynomial of P coincides with the Hilbert polynomial of this line bundle.

 Ehrhart polynomials can be studied for their own sake.
 For instance, one could ask questions related to the roots of an Ehrhart polynomial.
 Furthermore, some authors have pursued the question of how these polynomials could be classified.

 Generalizations

 It is possible to study the number of integer points in a polytope P if we dilate some facets of P but not others.
 In other words, one would like to know the number of integer points in semi-dilated polytopes.
 It turns out that such a counting function will be what is called a multivariate quasi-polynomial.
 An Ehrhart-type reciprocity theorem will also hold for such a counting function.

 Counting the number of integer points in semi-dilations of polytopes has applications in enumerating the number of different dissections of regular polygons and the number of non-isomorphic unrestricted codes, a particular kind of code in the field of coding theory.